albavilanova/broadband-providers/README.md

 ### 3. Update

 Use the read functions to get the entity IDs before using the update functions.
-The parameter `id` and at least one more must be passed.
+The `id` and at least one more parameter must be passed through the command line.

 **Update users**